There are still bugs

 First, you must make sure that you compile all sources with

--g and that you don't 'strip' the final executable.
+-g and that you do not 'strip' the final executable.
 Try to avoid optimizing the code as well, remove

 -O2 etc from the compiler options.